Don't Just Fine-tune the Agent, Tune the Environment

 \paragraph{Revealing internal tool constraints with pedagogical hints.} Our second objective is to provide actionable hints that reveal a tool's specific internal rules and constraints.
 This moves beyond the simple diagnostic errors returned by standard code interpreters (e.g., ``\texttt{FileNotFoundError}'') toward providing pedagogical feedback that explains why an action failed.
-By teaching the agent the ``rules of the game'', we dramatically prune the exploration space by invalidating entire classes of incorrect attempts.
+By revealing the ``rules of the game'' to the agent, we dramatically prune the exploration space by invalidating entire classes of incorrect attempts.

 For instance, an agent's pretrained knowledge might suggest using full paths with the ``\texttt{rm}'' command.
 However, the BFCL File System environment may not support this. \begin{itemize}[nosep, leftmargin=12pt] \item \textbf{\emph{Standard feedback}}: A generic ``\texttt{FileNotFoundError}'' would be misleading, as the file might actually exist. \item \textbf{\emph{Augmented feedback}}: Our environment returns an explicit rule: ``\texttt{Paths are not allowed.
 Specify only file/directory name...}''.
 This hint directly corrects the agent's misunderstanding of the tool's protocol within this specific environment. \end{itemize}